WukoSiric/cs3012-assignment3/README.md

 - **DECIDE**

 Since there are no learners, a Proposer will send a **DECIDE** message to all Nodes via the ConnectionServer once consensus is reached.
 Upon receiving a decide message, a Node will print out the decided value and exit.

+I also opted to not have any rejection messages or NACKs, since I felt they were unncessary as the Proposers already have a timeout mechanism and the Acceptors will ignore any messages that are not addressed to them.
+Rejection messages would be good for performance however.

 ### Storage